 We led a six-month UX discovery consultation, in order to understand the needs of the organisation and help migrate the NDA estate to a collaborative intranet proposed by Palo Alto-based Jive Software and Capita plc.

 The demographic cliff

-Designing for the NDA and it’s partner organisations required a novel approach to tackling the divergent behaviours of different cohorts.
+Designing for the NDA and it’s partner organisations required a novel approach to address the divergent needs and behaviours of different cohort groups.
 For industries where large sections of the workforce are nearing retirement, there is a need to capture and share their expertise with younger workers.
 Thinkamigo has previous experience facilitating multi-generational workshops which aim to bridge the divide between industrial and post-industrial digital practice.

 Leveraging cultural and social iconography creates empathy and a willingness to engage.
 This is especially true for digitally excluded groups.

 Our discovery sessions were focussed around a presentation which was designed to stimulate discussion about business change.
 The use of science fiction iconography and references to technological milestones of the 1950's and 60's engendered trust and engagement among older, more resistant participants.
 This chronological backstory helped support a series of hands-on research activities, including; stakeholder mapping, user journey mapping, persona creation and design collaboration.

 ‘What’s your day like?’ - Workshop candidates examine routine operational processes